shubhamsutr2/Employee-Crud/README.md

 # Employee-Crud
 Employee Crud Web App using Spring Boot+Thymeleaf
-\n It is a simple UI bases Employee CRUD application
+It is a simple UI bases Employee CRUD application